 The study also noted that bone fractures, appendicitis, and ectopic pregnancies frequently went undiagnosed in adults.
 In children, cancer and meningitis were more common.

 We understand how sensitive talking about cancer can be.
-But whenever you’re ready to pick up the phone, our legal team will be here to support you and answer your questions.
+But whenever you’re ready to pick up the phone, our legal team will support you and answer your questions.
 Please don’t hesitate to call us at (405) 698-3040, any time of day or evening, for a free legal consultation.
 We handle cases in Oklahoma City and the surrounding area.